Skip to content

 Run CodeCharter locally before committing.

-CodeCharter in CI is mandatory.
-CodeCharter locally before committing is optional — but it saves iteration time because you don't have to wait for the CI build to find out whether a convention was violated.
+We recommend CodeCharter in CI as the enforcing gate, with the pre-commit hook as a fast local pre-check.
+Running the hook locally is optional — but it saves iteration time because you don't have to wait for the CI build to find out whether a convention was violated.

 Using Git hooks directly